UnitedPlanet/intrexx-cloud-playbooks/kubernetes/linux/docs/README.md

 ```bash
 showmount -e
 ```
-Therefore, if everything worked correctly, the output of this statement should look like this:
+If everything works correctly, the output of this statement should look like this:

 ```bash
 ubuntu@ixshare:~$ showmount -e